Diogo-Santoro/structorEcommerce/server/README.md

 ## Back-End

-Our Back-End consists in somre process involving the entities Checkout, User, Product and Client.
+Our Back-End consists in some process involving the entities Checkout, User, Product and Client.

 ## Languages